 Today I want to share with you a Mindful Parenting Checklist.
 While I don’t think you will use this checklist every day, I do think you will find it useful to use for about a week to help you get into a better routine and then maybe once a week for awhile to help make sure you aren’t forgetting anything.
-The idea behind this Mindful Parenting Checklist is to help you adopt some useful new parenting habits that will make your life less chaotic and more purposeful.
+The idea behind this Mindful Parenting Checklist is to help you adopt some useful new parenting habits that will make your life less chaotic and your family time more purposeful.

 What is Mindful Parenting?